Skip to main content

 1. Make them feel welcome

-First things first, make sure your new hire feels like part of the team.
+First things first: make your new hire feel like part of the team before they’ve done a lick of work.
 You can:

 • Send a welcome email